There is an option now on your profile page

 - Draco in Leather Pants

-The fanbase or an in-universe crowd sees the character as a hero, but it's all in their perception
+The fanbase or an in-universe crowd sees the character as a hero, but it's all in their minds.

 - Easily Forgiven

-Other characters don't hold the villain's misdeeds against her.
+Other characters don't hold the villain's misdeeds against them.

 - Even Mooks Have Loved Ones